Question

 DFS

-Use the idea of DFS to find the leftmost child node, then return to its parent node, disconnect its parent node from the right child node, connect the original left child node to the right child node of the parent node, and then connect the original right child node The node is connected to the right child node of the new right child node, and then back to the previous parent node to do the same operation.
+To perform the node swap, we disconnect the parent node from its right child node and connect the original left child node to the right child node of the parent node.
+Then, we connect the original right child node to the right child node of the new right child node.
+We repeat this operation for each parent node until we have swapped all leftmost child nodes.

 Although simple, there are still a few pits